Robeco QI Long/Short Dynamic Duration IH CHF

 The fund incorporates sustainability in the investment process via exclusions, negative screening, ESG integration, limits on investments in companies and countries based on ESG performance as well as engagement.
 For government and government-related bonds, the fund complies with Robeco’s exclusion policy for countries, excludes the 15% worst ranked countries following the World Governance Indicator 'Control of Corruption', and ensures the fund has a minimum weighted average score of 6 following Robeco's proprietary Country Sustainability Ranking.
 The Country Sustainability Ranking scores countries on a scale from 1 (worst) to 10 (best) based on 40 environmental, social, and governance indicators.
 For corporate bonds, the fund does not invest in credit issuers that are in breach of international norms or where activities have been deemed detrimental to society following Robeco's exclusion policy.
 Financially material ESG factors are integrated in the portfolio construction to ensure the fund limits exposure to issuers with an elevated sustainability risk profile.
 Lastly, where issuers are flagged for breaching international standards in the ongoing monitoring, the issuer will become subject to engagement.

-Based on transaction prices, the fund's return was 1.95%.
-The fund outperformed in February.
-It benefited from rising yields in the US and the Eurozone, with short duration positions in US and German futures, and from lower yields in Japan, with a long duration position in Japanese futures.
-Year-to-date, the fund has generated a positive total return by benefiting from lower yields in the first weeks of the year (and later in Japan) and from rising yields after that.
+Based on transaction prices, the fund's return was 0.18%.
+The fund outperformed in April thanks to its short duration position in Germany and its long duration position in Japan.
+The German short duration position was opened at the start of April and closed in late April, partly avoiding the renewed decline in yields at the end of the month.
+The US long duration position that was closed in April detracted somewhat from performance.
+Year-to-date, the fund has benefited from lower yields in the first weeks of the year and later in Japan, and from higher yields in February and in April (in Germany).
 All active duration positions are based on the outcomes of our quantitative duration model.

 Expectation of fund manager